loreanvictor/callbag-jsx/docs/md/getting-started.md

 ## DOM Events

-You can capture DOM events basically the same as you would in HTML:
+You can capture DOM events by providing an event listener function:

 ```tsx
 const count = state(0);